trzy/Supermodel/Docs/README.txt

     Description:    Specifies the volume of MPEG music produced by the Digital Sound Board and the audio produced by the sound board in percent.
-The default is 100, which is full volume, and the valid range is 0 (muted) to 200%.
+The default is 100, which is full volume, and the valid range of <v> is 0 (muted) to 200.
 See the section on audio settings for more information.

     ----------------